Qualifications

 2001-2007, Project Officer, UTS.

-Designed and ran over 50 workshops and training sessions for over 1900 academics with outstanding results and impact.
+Designed and ran workshops and interactive training sessions for over 1900 academics with outstanding results and impact.

-Designed and ran over 50 interactive learning sessions for over 5000 students.
+Designed and ran interactive learning sessions for over 5000 students.
+See here and here.

 Engaged over 300 academic staff and senior management through invited presentations (e.g., Teaching and Learning Committees, faculty retreats).